phoible/phoible.github.io/conventions.rst

 Marginal phonemes
 =================

 Marginal phonemes are those that are notably different phonologically from the majority of segments found in a particular language.
 For example, loanwords containing non-native sounds can introduce maringal phonemes into the borrowing language.
-Any type of phoneme described as "marginal", "dubious" or "occurs only in loan words" is included in the database alongside other phonemes, but is marked with a boolean ``TRUE`` value in the ``Marginal`` column of the data file.
+Any type of phoneme described as “marginal”, “dubious” or “occurs only in loan words” is included in the database alongside other phonemes, but is marked with a boolean ``TRUE`` value in the ``Marginal`` column of the data file.
 Ordinary phonemes typically have the value ``FALSE``, although for data sources that explicitly exclude marginal phonemes, the ``Marginal`` column is given ``NA`` values for those inventories.

 Pitch accent